In our elite white corner of Chicago’s Black Belt, Peele’s “Get Out” is screened

 As a Ph.D. student, I was able to get into the student line at 103rd position.
 I would be guaranteed a seat.
 But I observed the two growing lines and confirmed what I’d feared would happen.
 By a rough estimate, the “student” line was about 80% white.
 Of the 20 or so students I polled, all were from U of C. The “non student” line, on the other hand, was about 80% black.
 And so the plan had turned into “a hot mess,” as one Facebook poster observed.

-The staff worked hard and claimed that all but about 10 visitors had been seated, but the full picture suggests that hundreds were no doubt disappointed.
+The staff worked hard and claimed that all but about 10 visitors had been seated, but that was a comfort to the staff alone — the full picture suggests that in fact hundreds were disappointed.
 The two lines snaked through the large lobby and stretched out of both building entrances, perhaps well exceeding twice what the theater could hold.
 A young staffer was “counting” the two lines and openly reporting how many seats were left, which no doubt was being texted out to others.
 I had seen people walking away in frustration, and many others saying things like “hot mess” on Facebook.
 It stands to reason that a lot of people who had come from off campus must have left at some point, and many online (posters and non-posters alike) simply grew tired of the confusion and did not come, or, worse, turned back towards home in mid-travel.

 At minimum, no white University of Chicago student was denied a free seat, while many more black men and women, being segregated into a separate category, enjoyed no such security.
 At maximum, hundreds of African-Americans were given a bait-and-switch favoring wealthy white American boys and girls, who got carte blanche to view an important new movie about black culture.

 To be fair, there were black faces in the audience, but they were in the minority.
 It is a minor thing in the large scheme, but it came from the cryptic racial hypocrisy of our age, and the sum of the day-to-day effects of that hypocrisy is no minor thing.